 Detail of Palempore of chintz with tree pattern , ca. 1725 – ca. 1750, India.
 Collection Rijksmuseum Amsterdam

 These two examples are typical for the type of floral patterns.
-The chintz below is much more ‘European looking’, but still also made in India (very probably for the European market though).
+The chintz below is much more ‘European looking’, but still also made in India (you can clearly see it’s for the European market though).
 As you can see, it has a much later date, indicating how the chintz became more ‘European’ and evolved with fashion.

 Chintz, ca. 1775, India.
 Collection Rijksmuseum Amsterdam